Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 The credentials received from GitLab when your [OAuth app was created](/docs/install-ai-unlimited/git-requirements.md).

-**Authorizing organization** and **Repository organization**
+**Group access**

-Two organizations in your GitLab account can help with user and repository management and access control.
+Two groups in your GitLab account can help with user and repository management and access control.

-Members of the authorizing organization will be able to sign in and authenticate themselves in AI Unlimited.
+Members of the **authorizing group** will be able to sign in and authenticate themselves in AI Unlimited.
 If you don't specify a group, any GutLab account user can sign in and authenticate.

-All project repositories will be created in the repository organization.
+All project repositories will be created in the **repository group**.
 If you don't specify a group, the projects will all be in your personal GitLab space.

 **GitLab base URL**